yiyoascen/movies/README.md

-# 'movies' proyect to learn how to use Sinatra
+# 'movies' project to learn how to use Sinatra